Board Members’ Expertise

 GOTAFE’s Board directors come from a range of backgrounds and have a variety of skills.
 The Board aims to have members from diverse backgrounds to provide GOTAFE with the skills necessary for quality leadership and good governance.

-Tertiary qualified with over 30 years in human resources and employee relations, Rod has significant experience in HR leadership roles across the food manufacturing and agricultural sectors in Australia.
+Tertiary qualified with over 30 years in human resources and employee relations, Rod has significant experience in human resources leadership roles across the food manufacturing and agricultural sectors in Australia.
 These include renowned companies Ardmona and SPC, KR Castlemaine and Campbell’s Soup.

 Rod is a former chair of the Goulburn Valley Human Resources and Management Network, former chair of the Apprenticeship Factory and previous board member of GV Health.
 In addition to his work as a HR leader, Rod continues to be involved in community endeavours, which reflects his understanding of the importance of community.

-Employed in the TAFE sector for the past 12 years, Jenny is Manager of Educational Development Services at GOTAFE.
+Employed in the TAFE sector for the past 12 years, Jenny is Manager of Education Capability at GOTAFE.
 Tertiary qualified, Jenny has an extensive understanding of professional teaching practices and of regulation in the Vocational Education and Training environment.

 An effective communicator and facilitator, Jenny is inclusive and values the opinions of others.
 Her strength is her ability to achieve balanced outcomes.
 Her passion is to help others succeed through education.

-Jenny is a Director on the Central Ranges Local Learning Employment Network, which aims to help young people at risk continue their education and support them to transition to their chosen career.
+Jenny is currently Deputy Chair of the Central Ranges Local Learning Employment Network, which aims to help young people at risk continue their education and support them to transition to their chosen career.